What are the aims of this leaflet?

 - Squamous cell carcinoma.
 A squamous cell carcinoma usually appears as a scaly or crusty raised area of skin, with a red, inflamed base.
 It may look like an irritated wart, or develop to form a bleeding ulcer.
 Most small squamous cell carcinomas are not painful, but pain in a growing lump is a suspicious symptom for squamous cell carcinoma.
 They occur most often on the face, bald scalp, neck, ears, lips, back of the hands and forearms.
 Organ transplant patients are more at risk from this form of skin cancer (see Patient Information Leaflet of Squamous Cell Carcinoma).

 - Melanoma.
-Melanomas are more rare, but are the most serious type of skin cancer.
+Melanomas are more rare but are the most serious type of skin cancer.
 They are usually irregular brown or black spots, which may develop within a pre-existing mole or appear on normal skin that never had a mole in that place before.
-Any changes in a mole or any new mole occurring for the first time after the age of 40, should be shown to your doctor.
+Any changes in a mole or a new mole occurring for the first time after the age of 40, should be shown to your doctor.

 Lesions related to skin cancers:

 - Actinic keratoses (also known as solar keratoses).
 Skin cancers may be preceded by a pre-cancerous condition known as actinic keratoses, caused by sun damage.
 These are usually pink or red spots, with a rough surface, which appear on skin that is exposed to the sun.
 The face, bald scalp, neck, backs of the hands and forearms are most often affected.
 Actinic keratoses may be easier to feel than they are to see, as they are rough.
-A small number are precancerous, but early treatment may prevent them changing into skin cancer.
+A small number are pre-cancerous, but early treatment may prevent them changing into skin cancer.
 Most actinic keratoses, however, will never become cancerous (see Patient Information Leaflet on Actinic Keratoses).

 Remember, if you see any changes in your skin - whether an ulcer or a spot - you must tell your doctor or nurse, who will refer you to a dermatologist if appropriate.